skysqlinc/skysql-docs/docs/Backup and Restore/MariaDB Enterprise Backup.md

     `$ sudo mariabackup --prepare --target-dir=/data/backups/full`

-2. When MariaDB Enterprise Backup runs on a MariaDB Enterprise Server where binary logs is enabled, it stores binary log information in the `xtrabackup_binlog_info` file.
+2. When MariaDB Enterprise Backup runs on a MariaDB Enterprise Server where binary logs are enabled, it stores binary log information in the `xtrabackup_binlog_info` file.
 Consult this file to find the name of the binary log position to use.
 In the following example, the log position is `321`.

     `$ sudo cat /data/backups/full/xtraback_binlog_info